SherG/sherrieg/content/blog/venezuela-maracaibo/index.md

 It could start small and local (here in the US), be improved through trial-and-error, and grow from there.
 The idea was to have no salaries involved (100% volunteer effort) and so therefore, no administrative overhead or donors to an organization.
 100% of funds would go direct between two parties: a donating American and the receiving Venezuelan.

-Unfortunately, it seemed all the "doors were barred" for helping out in this way.
+Unfortunately, it seemed circa 2018 that all the "doors were barred" for helping out in this way.

 For example:

-* There are serious hurdles to sending US dollars directly to Venezuelans
+* There were serious hurdles to sending US dollars directly to Venezuelans
 * Shipping food items of any type (even canned and dehydrated), and over-the-counter medicines, is also <a href="https://crossborder.fedex.com/us/assets/prohibited-restricted/venezuela/index.shtml" target="blank">prohibited</a>.
 * The prohibitions seemed to include clothing, toiletries and other basic necessities of life.